-Some of the most frequently asked questions we hear from individuals who are contemplating medical weight loss include “How long does the bariatric surgery recovery take?”, “How long will I have to take off work after my weight loss surgery?”, “Will I be able to take care of myself after the weight loss procedure?”
+People often ask us a variety of questions when considering medical weight loss, “How long does the bariatric surgery recovery take?”, “How long will I have to take off work after my weight loss surgery?”, “Will I be able to take care of myself after the weight loss procedure?”
 “Can I drive after bariatric surgery?”.
 If you are researching bariatric weight loss, you may be seeking answers to these and other questions.
 Following is an overview of what you can expect after bariatric surgery.

 What Types Of Weight Loss Procedures Are There?

 There have been many advancements in the bariatric weight loss field in recent years and with them came the addition of some non-invasive options that do not require surgery.
 Gastric bypass, gastric sleeve, duodenal switch, and gastric lap band are all surgical procedures with the gastric sleeve being the most often performed.

 Newer non-surgical procedures include the Orbera balloon, Obalon balloon, and endoscopic sleeve gastroplasty (ESG).
 If you are researching weight loss surgery, it would be smart to become knowledgeable about all available procedures and choose the least invasive method, posing the least amount of risk, that can still accomplish your goals.